 Now, the for loop will be declared with the key variable starting from the zero value.

-We have put the condition that until the key value becomes greater than the input number, the loop will get executed.
+We have put the condition that until the key value becomes greater than the input number, the loop will be executed.

 After each execution, the expression is evaluated & the condition is again checked.
 If the condition is correct, the loop body will again be printed.